angelkomarov/CurrencyConverter.Api/README.md

   "Amount": 100
 }
 ```
-2. Additional service has been created for getting weather temperature for particular city: `OpenWeatherService`
+2. To simulate calls to mutiple APIS an additional service has been created for getting weather temperature for particular city: `OpenWeatherService`

 ## Caveats